Ali-Sdg90/Bubbles/README.md

 An interactive visual animation project built with **HTML, CSS, and JavaScript** where bubbles appear on the screen and move dynamically.

-This project demonstrates how simple animations and visual effects can be created using vanilla web technologies without any external libraries.
+This project demonstrates how simple animations and visual effects can be created using web technologies without any external libraries.

 ---